yihui/yihui.org/content/knitr/options.md

     Markdown has changed this default value to `FALSE`.
 When the chunk option `include = FALSE`, **knitr** will stop on error, because it is easy to overlook potential errors in this case.
-If you understand this caveat and want to handle potential errors yourself, you may set `error` to numerical values as they are defined by `evaluate::evaluate()`: `0L` keeps evaluating after errors as if you had pasted the text into a terminal, `1L` stops evaluation after an error but then ends normally (To manually handle errors, you can use the error hook, see the hook section).
-A value of `2L` makes the knitr call fail on encountering an error.
+If you understand this caveat and want to handle potential errors by yourself, you may set `error` to numerical values as they are defined by `evaluate::evaluate()`:

+    -   `0` will keep evaluating after errors as if you had pasted the text into a terminal;

+    -   `1` will stop evaluation after an error but then ends normally (to manually handle errors, you can use [the `error` hook](/knitr/hooks/#output-hooks));

+    -   `2` will signal errors normally (i.e., it will halt R).

 -   `message`: (`TRUE`; logical) Whether to preserve messages emitted by `message()` (similar to the option `warning`).